-Our goal is to provide recently released prisoners, jailers and/or homeless veterans whom suffer mild to moderate mental illness(s) the opportunity to transform their lives by providing a home away from home environment with job placement, career training, spiritual insights and positive mentoring.
+To provide recently released prisoners, jailers and/or homeless veterans whom may suffer mild to moderate mental illness(s) the opportunity to TRANSFORM their lives by providing a home away from home environment with job placement, career training, spiritual insights and positive mentoring.

 When will we do it?

 Development of an effective plan for reducing mass incarceration in our Southern States is here with high demands.
 The problem is certain to grow rapidly and out of control, while the number of individuals behind bars now includes more than 2.1 million men and women.
 The majority of them will eventually be released, but unless something changes really soon, more than half of them will re-enter into communities with no treatment and eventually return to back in jail or prison.
 This is especially true for individuals who, because of their mental illness, are unaware they are sick and refuse treatment and/or medications.